Rocaloid/Rocaloid.github.io/index_en.md

 title: Rocaloid
 ---

-&emsp;Welcome to the world of Rocaloid!
+#Welcome to the world of Rocaloid!

 ---

 &emsp;&emsp;Rocaloid is a free, open-source singing voice synthesis system.
 Its ultimate goal is to **fast** synthesize **natural, flexible and multi-lingual** vocal parts.